Online Bachelor's Degree in Christian Studies

 What Courses Will I Take?

 The curriculum includes general education courses, such as writing, communication and history, and core Christian studies courses, such as missionary work, theology, evangelism and church history.
 You may also take courses related to cultural communication, which could prepare you to communicate with individuals of diverse backgrounds.
 Other courses may include:

 - Christian education

 - The Old Testament

 In addition to completing online courses, you may be required to complete a supervised ministry experience, in which you would travel to a church or to an other religious setting to work under the supervision of a church leader.

 What Can I Do with This Degree?

-In 2010, O*Net OnLine reported that 46% of directors of religious activities and education completed only some college training, so a bachelor's degree will give you an edge over your competitors (www.onetonline.org).
+In 2014, O*Net OnLine found that 82% of directors of religious activities and education held a bachelor's degree, so a degree may be important to securing a job.
 Some of the job titles you might pursue include youth ministry director, children's minister and religious education director.
 If you're interested in an advanced ministry position or a career as a teacher, you might consider a master's degree in Christian education.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: